 I hope this finds you well.
 Currently, you have the option to come in person or do Telehealth sessions through Zoom.
-I am fully vaccinated and we will sit more than 6 feet apart.
-No masks are required.
 If you would prefer to wear a mask, it would be best for us to do Telehealth sessions so that we can see each other's facial expressions.
 Saturday's and Sunday's are Telehealth sessions only.
 When you contact me I will likely be booked and you will have the option to be placed on my waitlist or I can give you a referral to another colleague.
 Waitlist times range between 4-12 weeks (holidays & Summer 8-20 weeks).
 If you have a preference on a day/time to meet and/or in-person sessions, wait times may be longer.
-I am able to return voicemails within 7 days, emails within 5 days, and text messages within 3 hours (during regular business hours).
+I am able to return voicemails within 10 days, emails within 7 days, and text messages within 4 hours (Sun-Fri.).
 It is best to text me.

 I see people by appointment only.